 Ciaran O’Lionaird may have the best nickname in track and field – the bullet with a mullet – but his victory in the men’s mile proves he’s the real deal.
 The Irishman surprised many by running the ‘A’ standard in the 1500 meters late last summer and went on to qualify for the World final.
 This year, he joined Alberto Salazar’s Nike Oregon Project and proved 2011 wasn’t a fluke with a win Saturday over teammates Galen Rupp, Mo Farah and the rest of a strong international field.

 With the likes of Shalane Flanagan and Kara Goucher opting for the marathon and top track runners like Jen Rhines, Amy Hastings and Molly Huddle likely to run the 10k, the three spots on the Olympic team for the women’s 5000 meters will be up for grabs.
 A few of the potential contenders for the team raced well on Saturday.
 Sara Hall backed up wins at her last two races at the Pan Am Games and NYRR Dash to the Finish Line 5k with a strong fourth place finish in the 3000 meters ahead of U.S. standouts Shannon Rowbury and Jenny Simpson.
 Georgetown grad Liz Maloy, whose personal best of 15:15.34 is under the Olympic ‘A’ standard, also ran well in that 3k.
 In the two mile, Jackie Areson of the Nike Oregon Project led the chase pack behind Tirunesh Dibaba to finish second.
 Look for these three women to contend strongly in Eugene.

-Topics: Nb Indoor Grand Prix
+Tags: Nb Indoor Grand Prix